AzusaF/MetropolitanMuseumOfArtCollectionApp/README.md

 # Metropolitan Museum of Art Collection App

 ## About
-This is a web application which allows you to search collection in Metropolitan Museum of Art.
-The app also allows you to save your favourite artworks and the history of what you searched.
+This web application allows you to search collections in the Metropolitan Museum of Art.
+The app also allows you to save your favourite artwork and the history of what you searched.

 ## Key Features
 - React app implemented in Next.js
 - Used MongoDB database to store the user data and its activity like history and favourite
-- The collection is accessible only when user is authenticated
+- The collection is accessible only when the user is authenticated
 - The history and favourite data are stored using Jotai
 - Password stored as hashed passwords using Bcrypt.js
 - Used Bootstrap to style the app